pxsloot/spinnewiel_vos_parts/README.md

 and built a tower model spinning wheel stripped to its essence, with a few clever details that show Vos really understands the craft of fiber spinning.

-I found my own one in a kringloop, with only one bobbin and pieces of hardware for leading the yarn along the flight.
-After a short while things started falling off and breaking and it became apparent that I needed to come up with something better.
+I found my own VO&S in a kringloop, with only one bobbin and random bits of hardware for leading the yarn along the flight.
+After a short while things started breaking and ergonomics wheren't great and it became apparent that I needed to come up with something better.

 So here is the openscad script to generate an stl file.
-When slicing, fill it 100% to prevent breaking.
+Use 100% infill when printing to make the part more robust.
 There's some forces involved when spinning yarn.

 ![eyelet preview](./preview_oog.png)

 You need to balance the flight with M6/M7washers and M7 nuts.
 Being a tower model, any unbalance in the top will be amplified on the floor.
-Your neighbours will notify you if you forget.
+Your neighbours will notify you if you forget to balance.
 Think 90's harddisk in top of your maxi tower pc.
 Balancing can be done with M6/M7washers and M7 nuts.
 Keep the weights between 2 eyelets.

 Thickness can be adjusted with variable 'hoogte'
 Yarn ring size can be adjusted with variable 'ring_id'